 The city also noted there have been no collisions over the last 10 years at the intersection of Capri and Burgundy, according to the Local Roadway Safety Plan.

-“The minimum volume of vehicles per hour required by the city will never apply…it’s only a small window of time during the day, pick-up and drop-off, where this is really an issue, and the study doesn’t really apply to that time frame,” Runmark said.
+“The minimum volume of vehicles per hour required by the city will never apply…it’s only a small window of time during the day, pick-up and drop-off, where this is really an issue, and the study doesn’t really apply to that time frame,” Scott R. said.

-“They are basically saying that they will not address this unless a kid is seriously injured or killed with five or more reported crashes in 12 months…we shouldn’t get a kid killed or seriously injured before solving this problem,” Runmark said.
+“They are basically saying that they will not address this unless a kid is seriously injured or killed with five or more reported crashes in 12 months…we shouldn’t get a kid killed or seriously injured before solving this problem,” Scott R. said.

 Councilman Tony Kranz, who represents Leucadia in District 1, agreed with Runmark that the city’s analysis was flawed in requiring there be a demonstrated accident history before improvements could be made.

-“The commission’s analysis of the intersection…it relied on things like enough accidents and other disasters taking place in a period, and that’s really a backward way of thinking,” Kranz told The Coast News.
-“Why should we be waiting for disasters to happen before we say it qualifies for a four-way stop?”
+“The commission’s analysis of the intersection… relied on things like enough accidents and other disasters taking place in a period, and that’s really a backward way of thinking,” Kranz told The Coast News.
+“Why should we wait for disasters to happen before we say it qualifies for a four-way stop?”

 At the same time, Kranz said that he was not personally convinced that four-way stop control was the best solution to the school’s traffic challenges.

-Instead, Kranz said that he would prefer that the school district hire crossing guards to hold stop signs and monitor pedestrian and vehicular traffic, a step that he said would both protect vulnerable schoolchildren crossing at the intersection while simultaneously not unduly stopping traffic around the school throughout the day.
+Instead, Kranz said that he would prefer that the school district hire crossing guards to hold stop signs and monitor pedestrian and vehicular traffic.
+This step would, he said, protect vulnerable schoolchildren crossing at the intersection while simultaneously not unduly stopping traffic around the school throughout the day.

 “Since we only really have this problem about a half-hour before and after school, it’s like do we really want to stop all traffic for 24 hours a day in all directions?
 That’s the challenge…I think we need to work harder with the school district to find ways to put in traffic crossing guards at schools like this,” Kranz said.